 Early Anglo-Saxon villages were named after the leader of the tribe so everyone knew who was in charge.
 If you’d visited Reading in Anglo-Saxon times, you’d have been in Redda’s village – Redda being the local chieftain.

 The Anglo-Saxons settled in many different parts of the country – the Jutes ended up in Kent, the Angles in East Anglia, and the Saxons in parts of Essex, Wessex, Sussex and Middlesex (according to whether they lived East, West, South or middle!)

 Not all Roman towns were abandoned, though.
 Some chiefs realised that a walled city made for a great fortress, so they built their wooden houses inside the walls of Roman towns like London.

 Perhaps one of our favourite Anglo-Saxon facts is how much they liked to party!
-They loved a good meal and they would often host huge feasts in the chief’s hall.
+They loved a good meal and would often host huge feasts in the chief’s hall.
 Meat was cooked on the fire and they ate bread, drank beer and sang songs long into the night!

 They grew wheat, barley and oats for making bread and porridge, grew fruit and vegetables like carrots, parsnips and apples, and kept pigs, sheep and cattle for meat, wool and milk.

 They were a very resourceful people – everything had its use and nothing went to waste.
 Animal fat could be used as oil for lamps, knife handles could be made out of deers antlers and even glue could be made from cows.

 Anglo-Saxons made their own clothes out of natural materials.
 The men wore long-sleeved tunics made of wool or linen, often decorated with a pattern.
 Their trousers were woollen and held up by a leather belt from which they could hang their tools such as knives and pouches from.
 Shoes were usually made out of leather and fastened with laces or toggles.